 Import this list into your bookmarks

 We've saved the list above as a bookmark set that you can import into your laptop browser of choice.
 Pick the one you use below and follow the link for importing instructions.
-A SHARPN Links folder will appear – in different places on different browser; you can usually drag it to your bookmarks bar.
+A SHARPN Links folder will appear – in different places on different browsers; you can usually drag it to your bookmarks bar.
 Note: browsers change all the time, so no responsibility is taken if the bookmarks don't load.